Exploitation of women in mass media

-Criticisms of the media
+Specific formats

 Advertising

-Robert Jensen, Sut Jhally and other cultural critics accuse mass media of using sex in advertising that promotes the objectification of women to help sell their goods and services.
+Jean Kilbourne, Robert Jensen, Sut Jhally and other cultural critics accuse mass media of using sex in advertising that promotes the objectification of women to help sell their goods and services.

 In Gender Advertisements, Erving Goffman sought to uncover the covert ways that popular media constructs masculinity and femininity in a detailed analysis of more than 500 advertisements.
 The relationship between men and women, Goffman argued, was portrayed as a parent–child relationship, one characterized by male power and female subordination.

 Many contemporary studies of gender and sexualization in popular culture take as their starting point Goffman's analysis in Gender Advertisements.
 Among them, later research which expanded empirical framework by analyzing the aspects of women's sexualization and objectification in advertisements, M.-E Kang examined the advertisements in women's magazines between 1979 and 1991 and found out there are still showing the same stereotyped images of women: Nude or partially nude images of women increased nearly 30% from 1979 to 1991.
 Lindner further developed Kang's analytical framework in a study of women in advertisements and found out magazines rely on gender stereotypes, but in different ways, particularly in terms of sexualization.
 For example, in Vogue, sexualized images of women are the primary way of portraying women in positions of inferiority and low social power.

 Research conducted by Eric Hatton and Mary Nell Trautner included a longitudinal content analysis of images of women and men on more than four decades of Rolling Stone magazine covers (1967–2009).
 It found that the frequency of sexualized images of men and women has increased, though the intensity of sexualization between men and women is different in that women are increasingly likely to be hypersexualized, but men are not.
 Researchers argue that the simple presence of images of sexualized men does not signal equality in media representations of women and men.
 Sexualized images may legitimize or exacerbate violence against women and girls, sexual harassment, and anti-women attitudes among men.
 They concluded that similarly sexualized images can suggest victimization for women but confidence for men, consider the implications when women are sexualized at the same rate as men are not sexualized, as they were on the covers of Rolling Stone in the 2000s.

 Clothing designer Calvin Klein was criticized for using images of young, sexualized girls and women in his advertisements, having said: